Hearthwood Family Home

 If you want to know what we were thinking about during this renovation read on.

 This house was stuck in 1987 and was screaming to be pared down.
 And that is exactly what we did – in 2001.
 Out with the wallpaper and the heavy draperies.
-We let the subtle pattern on the chairs to the talking.
+We let the subtle pattern on the chairs do the talking.
 It is just enough.

 Paint can do wonders!
 Your first instinct is to tear out that hunker of a TV cabinet.
 But you paint it the same color as the walls and wallah – it blends.
 Also, I added cabinets for storage and hid the speakers behind panels with speaker cloth.
 And an eyesore becomes a functional and pretty part of the room.